 Above the door leading from the Sala di lettura to the Mensa ufficiali is a second portrait of Duke Francis IV of Modena.
-He wears a white military uniform and a red sash with green borders.
+He is dressed in the uniform of an officer of the Austrian Army with the red and green sash of the Order of Saint Stephen of Hungary.
 Around his neck he wears the insignia of the Austrian Order of the Golden Fleece.

 It is also possible to visit two large rooms to the right of the Sala Colleoni - the Sala dello Stringa o di Psiche and the Sala d'Onore.

 To the left of the entrance passage is a corridor on the wall of which hangs an oil on canvas portrait by Adeodato Malatesta of the comte de Chambord, husband of Princess Maria Theresa, and brother-in-law of King Francis I. 9 The comte de Chambord stands on the balcony of the Palazzo Cavalli Gussoni (now Palazzo Franchetti) in Venice with the Church of Santa Maria della Salute on the other side of the Grand Canal in the background.

 When Queen Mary III and II's husband, Duke Francis IV of Modena, was restored to his throne in 1814, he commissioned a new private apartment in the east wing of the palace overlooking the garden.
 10